Section (military unit): United States Army

 Historically, a section of US Infantry was a "half platoon" (the platoon itself being a "half company").
-The section was led by a sergeant assisted by one or (later) two corporals and consisted of a total of from 12–24 soldiers, depending on the time period.
-In the US Cavalry, a section was roughly equivalent to a squad in the US Infantry.
-In Armor, Armored Cavalry, Mechanized Infantry, and Stryker Infantry units, a section consists of two tanks/armored vehicles, with two sections to a platoon.
-The platoon leader leads one section and the platoon sergeant leads the other.
-Some branches, such as Air Defense Artillery and Field Artillery, use the term section to denote a squad-sized unit that may act independently of each other in the larger platoon formation.
-(I.e., the Firing Platoon consists of several gun sections, which are the basic firing elements of the unit.)
+The section was led by a sergeant assisted by one or (later) two corporals and consisted of a total of from 12 to 50 soldiers, depending on the time period.
 The section is used as an administrative formation and may be bigger than the regular squad formation often overseen by a Staff Sergeant.
+The modern examples of a section as half a platoon are: